gaehlerm/SoftwareEngineering/README.md

 # 25. Data types

-"Make everything as simple as possible, but not simpler." — Albert Einstein

-[primitive obsession: https://refactoring.guru/smells/primitive-obsession]
+"Primitive obsession is a code smell in which primitive data is used excessively to represent data models." - David Sackstein [primitive obsession: https://refactoring.guru/smells/primitive-obsession]

 There are hundreds of built-in data types.
 But again, using too many of them is also called "Primitive Obsession".
 You shouldn't use too many built-in data types.
 Instead you should use custom types (classes) as much as possible.
 This makes the code more readable and easier to write.

 Using custom types (classes) is highly recommended.
 For example you should always use a class `Money` when appropriate and not use floating point numbers.
 Using custom types makes the code more readable and easier to write.
 It prevents you from primitive obsession.

-"Primitive obsession is a code smell in which primitive data is used excessively to represent data models."
-[David Sackstein, Cppcon 2022] This is a very common phenomenon.
+Primitive obsession is a very common phenomenon.
 Integer values are used as time, even though the there would be a time class in pretty much every programming language.
 Or strings are used to store all kind of information as we'll see an example further below.

 Here is a list of data types that I generally use.
 They are called differently in most languages.
 I write the Python name and in brackets the C++ name: floats, ints, lists (vectors), enums, Booleans, strings, dicts (maps), trees, classes, (pointers).